What is Vermont’s franchise tax?

 Exceptions and special cases

-• Financial institutions: Banks and similar entities pay a dedicated bank franchise tax instead of standard corporate income tax.
+Tax-exempt entities including nonprofits with federal exemption and state-created public corporations are exempt from Vermont's corporate income tax.
+Financial institutions pay a dedicated bank franchise tax instead of standard corporate income tax.

 Extensions and amendments